twoojoo/WinRx/README.md

 ### Sliding Window

 > **Note**: when using siliding windows along with an external storage such as
-> Redis, if the dequeue loop frequenct is lower than the incoming events average
+> Redis, if the dequeue loop frequency is lower than the incoming events average
 > rate, a data loss can periodically occurr because some events are dequeued
 > after their window's watermark is expired.
 Dequeuing is slower with sliding
 > windows because they involves many more timeouts than the other windowing